microsoft/winget-pkgs/README.md

 ## Test your manifest
 Now that you have authored your manifest, you should make sure it works as expected.
+>Note: You will need to run `winget settings --enable LocalManifestFiles` in an administrative shell before working with local manifests.

 ### Locally
 1) Verify the syntax by executing the following command: